s-sutharsan-20/s-sutharsan-20/README.md

 - Learning IoT to bridge hardware and software.
 - Research on Image Processing field.

+In my free time, I enjoy working on personal coding projects and expanding my knowledge through online courses and tutorials.
 ## 📈 My Goals

 - To build innovative projects that solve real-world problems.